 Chiang Mai is a city rich in culture and history.
 Temples (or wats) are scattered everywhere throughout the city.
 You can socialize with a combination of happy, local Thai people and the expat community.
 There’s plenty of workshops and activities to do throughout the city.
 And it’s easy to find a place with good WiFi!

-If you’re looking for a place rich in culture, it’s hard to miss Chiang Mai.
-Especially if you’re a digital nomad planning to spend some days glued to your laptop, Chiang Mai has everything you’re looking for: great food, good WiFi, and coffee.
+If you’re a digital nomad planning to spend some days glued to your laptop, Chiang Mai has everything you could be looking for: great food, WiFi, and coffee.

-There are even plenty of things to see and do when you want to take a break from the computer: hiking, shopping, exploring Wats (Buddhist temples), waterparks, elephant sanctuaries (stay away from the ones who offer elephant rides), and much more!
+There are even plenty of things to see and do when you want to take a break from the computer: hiking, shopping, exploring wats (Buddhist temples), and even a waterpark!

 Plus, the people here are extremely friendly.
 Almost too friendly at times.

-One night at dinner, a restaurant owner went out of his way to get us a couple beers.
-THEN, he refused a tip for his service and insisted we give the extra baht to one of his cooks instead.
+During my first month in Chiang Mai, a restaurant owner went out of his way to grab us a couple beers from 7-11.
+Then, he refused a tip for his kindness and insisted we give the extra baht to one of his employees instead!